alex-shen1/DnD-Notes/Side DND/Hellshot.md

 Black metal statue, guy grinning pulling his own head off.
 Water flowing out of gap
 - Shelly is searching for demonic cultists <5%
 Gaul Soodman offers us deals

+Bronze citadel IS a fallen city

+Shelly takes them to Cormin's place

+### Meeting Corwin
+Painting _Canyon of the Tower_ can show you things Zariel's captain is angling to buy it
+Boolean Plaza, look for spine devil named Truth.
+Avoid twin, False.
+He'll direct us to the auction house